← Back to Blog

 marketing-team@acme.com,marketing@newcompany.com

 Every source principal in the mapping has an explicit destination.
 Source principals not in the mapping go on an exceptions list, which the migration tool surfaces before cutover.
-Do not let a tool silently skip unmapped permissions — that is how sites go live with half their sharing gone and no one knows why until a user complains three days later.
+A tool should never be allowed to silently skip unmapped permissions — that is how sites go live with half their sharing gone, and nobody notices until a user complains three days later.

-For groups, remember that destination group memberships come from your directory, not from the migration.
+For groups, destination group memberships come from the directory, not from the migration.
 If marketing-team@acme.com maps to marketing@newcompany.com, the membership of marketing@newcompany.com must already match the intent before the permission replay runs.
 Provision groups and populate memberships during the pre-migration phase, not as a migration side-effect.

 Post-migration: the 14-day watch

 Every SharePoint migration ships with some residual surprises.
-The recommendation is a 14-day active watch period:
+The recommended practice is a 14-day active watch period:

-On day 14, revoke service-principal access on both tenants, rotate any credentials involved, and archive the job report for your audit file.
+On day 14, revoke service-principal access on both tenants, rotate any credentials involved, and archive the job report for the audit file.

 Related reading